 You will see in Waymaker that a goal can be marked as a milestone.

 A milestone makes a goal important step in the journey to success.

-Typically, milestone goals are the annual goal for an organisation or a 3- or 5-year big hairy audacious goal in the strategic plan.
+Typically, milestone goals are the annual goal for an organization or a 3- or 5-year big hairy audacious goal in the strategic plan.

 Use milestones sparingly.

-Milestone goals are a pinnacle moment of success for the organisation.
+Milestone goals are a pinnacle moment of success for the organization.

 They are your finish lines and they set the tone of the race.

-Lots of milestone goals may create an organisation who sprints continuously.
+Lots of milestone goals may create an organization who sprints continuously.
 Whereas only 1 or two milestone goals over a 3-year period may create a slow and steady ‘marathon’ culture.